Harvesting Honey

 Some beekeepers have a dedicated honey house to keep the boxes until extraction.
 While it is not necessary to have a dedicated building you do need some place clean and safe.

-Too many new beekeeper lose boxes of honey because they delay processing.
+Too many beginning beekeepers lose boxes of honey because they delay processing.
 Extract your frames within 2 days if you live in an area that has Small Hive Beetles.

 These pests and/or their eggs can be inside your supers.
 Supers of honey left to sit (unattended by bees) can be ruined in just 4 or 5 days.